What is Kinesiology and Muscle Testing?

-Have you ever wondered what effect 2013 life and all its stresses have on you?
-Kinesiology gives balance for the whole person and therefore we feel better able to cope with our environment and all we need to do.
+Have you ever wondered what effect modern life and all its stresses have on you?
+Kinesiology gives balance for the whole person, and when we are fully balanced, we are naturally better able to cope with our environment and all we need to do.
 You may have heard of Applied Kinesiology or A.K. for short.
 A.K. is a patented name in the USA, here in the UK we use S.K. for Systematic Kinesiology although they are the same modality.

 Kinesiology is a full natural health care system which uses gentle muscle testing to evaluate many functions of the body and also offers balancing techniques that can change the way one feels effectively and quickly.

 The Academy of Systematic Kinesiology (TASK) Foundation Classes Levels 1 to 6, are open to all and are the introduction courses to learning Kinesiology.
 They are designed to give students a progressive introduction to Kinesiology suitable for people with no prior knowledge or experience in Natural or Orthodox health care, and of course those with.

 TASK was the first and is the longest running school in the UK teaching authentic and reproducible systematic kinesiology.
 This means whoever uses muscle testing techniques taught by TASK, will get consistent and reliable results.
 Our tutors are Kinesiology Practitioners with thriving practices which we feel greatly enhances TASK's teaching methods.

 Sounds interesting, but still not sure if Kinesiology is for you?

 Then come to one of our taster events.